-Placement of fund interests is not subject to the regulations of the German Capital Investment Code when not made on the "initiative" of the fund manager but on the initiative of professional investors or so-called semi-professional investors.
+Placement of fund interests is not subject to the regulations of the German Capital Investment Code when not made on the "initiative" of the fund manager but on the initiative of professional investors or so called semiprofessional investors.
 This exemption is commonly referred to as reverse solicitation.
+This exemption is narrowly interpreted.